TasneemAlaa/HR_Managment_Module/README.md

 -**2** PIP Dependencies - Once you have your virtual environment setup and running, install dependencies by navigating to the project directory and running:

     -pip install requirments.txt
-Key Dependencies
+**Key Dependencies**
- -Flask is a lightweight backend microservices framework.
+ **Flask** is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-   SQLAlchemy is the Python SQL toolkit and ORM used in this project to handle the Postgesql database.
+   **SQLAlchemy** is the Python SQL toolkit and ORM used in this project to handle the Postgesql database.